v-susbo/azure-stack-docs/azure-stack/aks-hci/overview.md

 Your Windows Admin Center management system has the following requirements:

-- Windows 10 (we don't support Windows Admin Center servers right now)
+- A Windows 10 or Windows Server machine to run Windows Admin Center (we don't support running Windows Admin Center on the Azure Stack HCI cluster right now)
 - 60 GB of free space
 - Registered with Azure
 - In the same domain as the Azure Stack HCI cluster

 ### On the Azure Stack HCI cluster that hosts Azure Kubernetes Service

-The cluster running Azure Stack HCI, version 20H2 or later has the following requirements:
+The cluster running Azure Stack HCI or a failover cluster running Windows Server 2019 Datacenter has the following requirements:

 - A maximum of four servers in the cluster for this preview release
 - 1 TB of available capacity in the storage pool for Azure Kubernetes Service